-This makes the discretization second-order, i.e., the error $v(T_1+k\epsilon)-v[k]$ is of order $\mathcal{O}(\epsilon^2)$.
-Here an additional initial condition is required too, which can be obtained, e.g., by performing one step of the regular forward difference \eqref{eq:euler}.
+This makes the discretization second-order, \ie, the error $v(T_1+k\epsilon)-v[k]$ is of order $\mathcal{O}(\epsilon^2)$.
+Here an additional initial condition is required too, which can be obtained, \eg, by performing one step of the regular forward difference \eqref{eq:euler}.

-\subsection{Fourth-order Runge-Kutta Method}
+\subsection{Fourth-Order Runge-Kutta Method}

 One can also employ higher-order integration schemes such as the Runge-Kutta methods.
 Improved results are obtained using the fourth-order Runge-Kutta method \cite{mclaughlin1992chb, olivier2008nss}.
-However it takes significant time to estimate the spectrum using such higher order numerical methods in real-time.
+However it takes significant time to estimate the spectrum using such higher-order numerical methods in real-time.
 Since the method, with its typical parameters, is quite slow and does not outperform some of the schemes suggested in the following sections, we do not elaborate on this method here; see \cite{stoer1993ina} for details.
 However, for comparison purposes we will include this scheme in our numerical simulations given in Section~\ref{sec:test-comparison}.

-\subsection{Layer-peeling Method}
+\subsection{Layer-Peeling Method}

 In Section IV.~C of [Part~I], we have calculated the nonlinear spectra of a rectangular pulse.
 One can approximate $q(t)$ as a piece-wise constant signal and use the layer-peeling property of the nonlinear Fourier transform to estimate the spectrum of any given signal.
-Let $a[k]$ and $b[k]$ be the nonlinear Fourier coefficients of $q(t)$ in the interval $[T_1, k\epsilon)$, and $x[k]$ and $y[k]$ coefficients in the small (rectangular) region $[k\epsilon,k\epsilon+\epsilon)$.
+Let $a[k]$ and $b[k]$ be the nonlinear Fourier coefficients of $q(t)$ in the interval $[T_1, T_1+k\epsilon)$, and $x[k]$ and $y[k]$ coefficients in the small (rectangular) region $[T_1+k\epsilon,T_1+k\epsilon+\epsilon)$.
 The iterations of the layer-peeling method read

 where the $\circ$ operation is defined as in \cite{yousefi2012nft1}

 in which